turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 > .help

-1. What is concatenation?
-Use concatenation to log a sentence to the console using the variable `animal`.

-``Concatenation in Javascript is the joining together of  strings.``

-``console.log("A " + animal + " is just a prettier version of a donkey.")``
+> console.log("A " + animal + " is just a prettier version of a donkey.")
+A zebra is just a prettier version of a donkey.

+// undefined

+__